 Late assignments will be penalized at the rate of 2% per day (weekends excluded) up to the final stated deadline.
 For example, if your essay is given a mark of 70% and it is a week late (5 x 2%), you would receive 60%.
-The absolute deadline - with penalty - for the essay assignment in the fall term is Monday, December 14, 2015.
-The absolute deadline - with penalty - for the essay assignment in the winter term is Monday, April 18, 2016.
-Papers will NOT be accepted after these dates unless there are extenuating circumstances OR arrangements have been made prior to the deadline date.
+The absolute deadline - with penalty - for the essay assignment in the winter term is Tuesday, April 18, 2017.
+Papers will NOT be accepted after this point unless there are extenuating circumstances OR arrangements have been made prior to the deadline date.